RiiConnect24/Wii-Guide/_pages/en_US/hackmii.md

 1. Extract the HackMii Installer v1.2 to the `apps` folder on your SD/USB.
   - If this folder does not exist, create it.
 1. Insert the SD/USB into your Wii, and launch the `hackmii_installer_v1.2` app from the Homebrew Channel.
-  - The app will not have any icon.
+  - The app will not have an icon.
 </div>

 <div id="priiloader" class="blanktabcontent" markdown="1">

+### Relaunching via Priiloader

 #### What you need
-- a Wii with Priiloader/Preloader installed
+- a Wii with Priiloader (or Preloader) installed
 - an SD card or USB drive formatted to FAT32/MS-DOS
 - [HackMii Installer v1.2](https://bootmii.org/download/)